Cacao has been traded across Mesoamerica for thousands of years.

-This cacao harvested from the Suchitepéquez Mountains of the Guatemalan Pacific front: the largest area of cacao forests in Central America during Pre-Columbian times.
+This cacao is harvested in the Suchitepéquez Mountains of the Guatemalan Pacific front: the largest area of cacao forests in Central America during Pre-Columbian times.
 For millennia, the art of agriculture and hybridization was mastered in these mountains.

 Through generations of alchemy, this cacao’s flavor has been crafted to be fruity, acidic, rich in fats, and offer caramel bittersweet aromas typical to fermented ceremonial grade cacao.

 The 15 women of this collective reestablished an old regional tradition of cultivating cacao in a beautiful way that provides their community with abundance and stability.
 The recent success of their delicious production allows them to develop their artisan workshop and propose an authentic quality of single-origin cacao.

 - Fermented for 5 days in baskets covered with banana leaves

 - Abundance of rivers

 - Altitude 550m